 • Seeking help in identifying next steps?

 If these issues sound familiar, we may be able to assist you in decision making.
 Our perspective and approach encompass complexity, narrative, and sensemaking.
-At the core, we utilize the SenseMaker® software and methodology offered by Singapore-based Cognitive Edge (CE).
+At the core, we utilize the Spryng.io platform; and the methodologies offered by Cognitive Edge (CE) and Cynthia Kurtz’s Participatory Narrative Inquiry.

 The foundation for this approach is the Cynefin Framework (see above).
+Jennifer Garvey Berger does a wonderful job explaining Cynefin in clear, understandable terms.
 The Framework has a rich intellectual history that can be traced, at least with the benefit of retrospective linearity, from classical control theory, through such management models as John Boyd’s OODA loop and Stephan Haeckel’s Sense and Respond, to Max Boisot’s I-Space.

 This picture provides an excellent way to grasp the nature of an organization’s problems as well as clarify potential solutions.
 We can guide you through the Framework to understand your environment — obvious (simple), complicated, complex, or chaotic — and help you see which test-and-respond actions are most appropriate for you in the near- and long-term.